-Siegel has participated in numerous group exhibitions including at the Institute of Modern Art, Brisbane, Australia, CCS Bard Hessel Museum of Art, Annandale, NY; CAPC Musée d’Art Contemporain, Bordeaux; Centro Andaluz de Arte Contemporáneo, Seville; Museum of Contemporary Art, Manilla; Witte de With, Rottderdam; Swiss Institute, NY; Vancouver Art Gallery, Canada; Haus der Kulturen der Welt, Berlin; Glucksman Gallery, Cork; Dunedin Public Art Gallery, New Zealand; MAXXI Museo Nazionale della arti del XXI secolo, Rome; Cranbrook Art Museum, MI; Seattle Art Museum: CCA Wattis, San Francisco; Museum of Contemporary Art, San Diego; Chapter, Cardiff, Wales; Institute for Contemporary Art, Boston; Walker Art Center, MN; MoMA/PS1, Queens; Henry Art Gallery, Seattle; MuMA, Melbourne, Australia; Hordalund Kunstsenter, Bergen, Norway; Centre d’Art Contemporain, Noisy-le-sec; Hayward Gallery, London; Leeds Art Gallery; Aspen Art Museum; CA2M Centro de Arte 2 de Mayo, Madrid.
+Siegel has participated in numerous group exhibitions including at the Institute of Modern Art, Brisbane, Australia; CCS Bard Hessel Museum of Art, Annandale, NY; CAPC Musée d’Art Contemporain, Bordeaux, France; Centro Andaluz de Arte Contemporáneo, Seville, Spain; Museum of Contemporary Art, Manila, Philippines; Witte de With, Rottderdam, the Netherlands; Swiss Institute, NY; Vancouver Art Gallery, Canada; Haus der Kulturen der Welt, Berlin, Germany; Glucksman Gallery, Cork, Ireland; Dunedin Public Art Gallery, New Zealand; MAXXI Museo Nazionale della arti del XXI secolo, Rome, Italy; Cranbrook Art Museum, MI; Seattle Art Museum, WA; CCA Wattis, San Francisco, CA; Museum of Contemporary Art, San Diego, CA; Chapter, Cardiff, Wales; Institute for Contemporary Art, Boston, MA; Walker Art Center, Minneapolis, MN; MoMA/PS1, New York; Henry Art Gallery, Seattle, WA; MuMA, Melbourne, Australia; Hordalund Kunstsenter, Bergen, Norway; Centre d’Art Contemporain, Noisy-le-sec, France; Hayward Gallery, London, England; Leeds Art Gallery, England; Aspen Art Museum, CO; CA2M Centro de Arte 2 de Mayo, Madrid, Spain.

 Together with artist Katarina Burin she curated the exhibition Brute at the Carpenter Center for Visual Arts, Harvard University, Cambridge, MA (2013).

-Amie Siegel has been a fellow of the DAAD Berliner-Künstlerprogramm, Guggenheim Foundation, the Fulton Fellow at The Film Study Center at Harvard University, a Smithsonian Artist Fellow, and a recipient of the ICA Boston's Foster Prize, Sundance Institute, Creative Capital and Anonymous Was A Woman awards.
+Amie Siegel has been a fellow of the DAAD Berliner-Künstlerprogramm and Guggenheim Foundation, a Fulton Fellow at The Film Study Center at Harvard University, and a Smithsonian Artist Fellow.
+She has been a recipient of awards from the Sundance Institute, Creative Capital, Anonymous Was A Woman, and ICA Boston’s Foster Prize.

-Siegel’s work is in public collections including The Museum of Modern Art, New York; Whitney Museum of American Art, New York; The Metropolitan Museum of Art, New York; Tate Modern, London; Kunstmuseum Stuttgart, Germany; Museum für Angewandte Kunst, Vienna, Austria; Auckland Art Gallery, New Zealand; The Carnegie Museum of Art, Pittsburgh and the Solomon R. Guggenheim Museum, New York.
+Siegel’s work is held in public collections including The Museum of Modern Art, New York; Whitney Museum of American Art, New York; The Metropolitan Museum of Art, New York; Tate Modern, London; Kunstmuseum Stuttgart, Germany; Museum für Angewandte Kunst, Vienna, Austria; Auckland Art Gallery, New Zealand; The Carnegie Museum of Art, Pittsburgh, PA; and the Solomon R. Guggenheim Museum, New York.